ccmpbll/cloudflare-speedtest-mqtt/readme.md

 # cloudflare-speedtest-mqtt
 ![Image Build Status](https://img.shields.io/github/actions/workflow/status/ccmpbll/cloudflare-speedtest-mqtt/docker-image.yml?branch=main) ![Docker Image Size](https://img.shields.io/docker/image-size/ccmpbll/cloudflare-speedtest-mqtt/latest) ![Docker Pulls](https://img.shields.io/docker/pulls/ccmpbll/cloudflare-speedtest-mqtt.svg) ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-A simple container designed to send JSON formatted CloudFlare speedtest results over MQTT.
-Borrows code from [tevslin/cloudflarepycli](https://github.com/tevslin/cloudflarepycli) to perform the speedtest.
+A simple container designed to send JSON formatted CloudFlare speed test results over MQTT.
+Borrows code from [tevslin/cloudflarepycli](https://github.com/tevslin/cloudflarepycli) to perform the speed test.

 **NOTE:** Now that I have moved the necessary code directly into this project, I was able to make some changes that better suited my use case.
 I have added and renamed several output fields.
 If you are a current user and have issues, please check that you are referencing the correct field names.